GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

 #### Destroy your GKE Cluster using Config Sync

+> Deletion instructions<br>
 > These instructions does not delete the Config Controller cluster.

+1. You will need to switch to the KCC cluster context in order to destroy your GKE cluser.

+    Retrieve the list of contexts.

+    ```bash
+    kubectl config get-contexts
+    ```

+    Copy the value of the KCC cluster under the CLUSTER column and run the following command using the copied value.

+    Example:

+    ```bash
+    kubectl config use-context gke_scemu-sp-kcc-exp_northamerica-northeast1_krmapihost-kcc-cluster
+    ```

+    > Example result:

+    ```console
+    Switched to context "gke_scemu-sp-kcc-exp_northamerica-northeast1_krmapihost-kcc-cluster".
+    ```

 1. To delete entire cluster you can follow these steps.